johnpenny/arduino.switchingbuttonbox/README.md

 # Arduino USB Switching Button Box
-A simple media/game switchable USB button box.
+A simple media/game USB switching button box.
+The same buttons are used, but the mode is switchable, allowing double functionality.
 Using a Sparkfun Pro Micro.

 ### State
 Nebulous.
 Basic functionality is there.